A Long Day's Dying: Plot summary

 A Long Day’s Dying revolves around the lives of seven characters—at their center, Tristram Bone: a wealthy, middle-aged, and enormously corpulent bachelor in possession of a pet monkey and attended by his elderly German housekeeper, Emma.
-At the outset of the novel Bone makes a visit to the Cloisters, where he is joined by his friends, Elizabeth Poor and George Motley.
+At the outset of the novel Bone makes a visit to the Cloisters of the Metropolitan Museum of Art, where he is joined by his friends, Elizabeth Poor and George Motley.
 Bone almost summons up the courage to confess to Elizabeth his feelings for her, but he fails.
 A middle-aged widow, Elizabeth's carefree nature renders her prone to moments of extreme apathy and ennui, tendencies that leave Bone unsure of her perception of him.
 Bone's embarrassing incident in one of the chapels is secretly observed by Motley, whose propensity to gossip leads him to undermine Bone by mockingly relaying the incident to Elizabeth.
 She appears unmoved, and Motley is made nervous by her refusal to enter into his chatter.

 In an attempt to deepen his friendship with Elizabeth, Motley proposes that she travel with him the following day to an unnamed university—likely Buechner's alma mater, Princeton—where he is due to deliver a lecture.
 Seeing an opportunity to visit her son, Leander, who is a student there, Elizabeth accompanies him on the journey.
 When they arrive, Leander introduces his mother and Motley to a friend of his, Paul Steitler, a lecturer in English literature at the university.
 When Elizabeth spends the night with Steitler, Motley sees an opportunity to strengthen his relationship with Bone, following his faux pas at the Cloisters, and so he rushes to relay the details of the love affair back to him.
 This news brings with it the revelation, for Bone, that his love for Elizabeth is unrequited.
 When he gently confronts Elizabeth on her return, however, she denies the story, and wildly claims that Steitler is engaging in an illicit relationship with her son.
 Bone writes to Steitler with a request to meet him at the Cloisters, and, following a conversation with the young lecturer, he realises that the story told by Elizabeth was a lie.